FAIMS/faimsWebsite/pages/about.md

 * _Development Coordinator (Macquarie)_
 * _Research Fellow, Department of Ancient History, Macquarie University_

-Adela Sobotkova ( PhD in Classical Art and Archaeology at the University of Michigan 2012) is currently a Research Fellow at the School of Ancient History, Macquarie University in Sydney, Australia.
+Adela Sobotkova (Ph.D. in Classical Art and Archaeology at the University of Michigan 2012) is currently a Research Fellow at the School of Ancient History, Macquarie University in Sydney, Australia.
 Dr Sobotkova's research interests include the social complexity of Balkan and Black Sea indigenous communities during late prehistory, the methods of surface survey, and the application of spatial analysis and remote sensing to archaeology.
 Dr Sobotkova co-supervises the [Tundzha Regional Archaeology Project (TRAP)](http://citiesindust.org), a diachronic landscape archaeology project in Bulgaria, and serves as the Domain Expert for the Field Acquired Information Management Systems (FAIMS) Project.

 [Adela's Publications >>](https://mq.academia.edu/AdelaSobotkova)